bombx002/web_were/README.md

 hello here you can use this commands to to get the tool👾

-'apt update -y'
++'apt update -y'

-'apt upgrade -y'
++'apt upgrade -y'

-'pkg install python'
++'pkg install python'

-'pkg install git'
++'pkg install git'

 'git clone https://github.com/bombx002/web_were.git'